wistia/wistia-open-docs/_posts/bandwidth.md

 ---
 layout: post
 title: Bandwidth
-description: Bandwidth is kind of like that Joni Mitchell song -- you don't know what you've got 'til it's gone.
-Easy to ignore until it's all used up!
-But we're here to help.
-Let's walk through how Wistia does bandwidth, how to see your bandwidth, and how to avoid using it all up!
+description: Bandwidth can be pretty confusing.
+What is it?
+Where does it go?
+And how did I use it all?
+Fear not!
+We're here to help.
+Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save your from overages!
 category: Getting Set Up
-post_intro: <p>Bandwidth is kind of like that Joni Mitchell song -- you don't know what you've got 'til it's gone.
-Easy to ignore until it's all used up!
-But we're here to help.
-Let's walk through how Wistia does bandwidth, how to see your bandwidth, and how to avoid using it all up!</p>
+post_intro: <p>Bandwidth can be pretty confusing.
+What is it?
+Where does it go?
+And how did I use it all?
+Fear not!
+We're here to help.
+Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save your from overages!</p>
 ---

 ## Understanding Bandwidth